 Root canal therapy includes removing the pulp, cleaning out the tooth, and sealing it.

-First, Dr. Tanner will make sure you are comfortable by providing you with a local anesthetic.
+First, Dr. Ross will make sure you are comfortable by providing you with a local anesthetic.
 Before your appointment, you can also learn more about our other sedation dentistry options.

 Finally, once the infection has been thoroughly cleaned, your tooth will be filled and sealed.
 This filling will protect the tooth from future damage.
 Soon, you will be able to bite and chew normally again, without pain or discomfort.